Calvary Episcopal Church (Americus, Georgia)

 Calvary Episcopal Church is an Episcopal church in Americus, Georgia.
 First organized in 1864, the current building was constructed in 1921.
+It is one of the contributing properties to the Americus Historic District since 1976.

 A Ralph Adams Cram Church in Americus, Georgia

 It was an example of a major architectural movement, summed up in a tiny historical event.
 In 1917, the congregation of Calvary Episcopal Church in Americus, Georgia, moved their decaying "Carpenter Gothic" church off its site to make room for a new church by Ralph Adams Cram, who was arguably the leading ecclesiastical architect in America.

 No event could better summarize Cram's influence on American church architecture, for it was Cram himself, in his condemnation of "Carpenter Gothic" (and nineteenth-century American Gothic in general), who had succeeded in "revolutionizing the entire visual expression of American Christianity in this century."
 Of "Carpenter Gothic," for example, Cram had written, "the sheer savagery of these box-like wooden structures, with their toothpick pinnacles and their adventitious buttresses of seven-eights-inch board and their jigsaw ornament, find no rival in all history."

 Cram forcefully argued that nineteenth-century American Gothic has resulted in nothing but sham and pretentiousness, and he considered the fifty-year period after 1930 to have been "worse than at any time or in any place recorded in history."
 Such a strident polemic was based on moral as well as aesthetic grounds.
 According to Cram, the nineteenth-century Gothicists had been guilty of practicing "archaeology" rather than art, through the servile imitation of historical models.
 Furthermore, by their use of sham materials and construction methods, they had added pretentiousness to their sins.

 Cram, thus, argued for a return to the first principles of Gothic architecture whereby the artificial, derivative qualities of the previous decades could be avoided and a new organic structural integrity as well as functional responsiveness could be gained.
 In short, he advised architects "to study the motives and principles of Medieval Christian architecture rather than the mouldings."

 In addition, Cram, by way of Ruskin, had fully embraced the doctrine of honest structural expression which, in church buildings, became for Cram an inviolable law: "If a church is not honest - honest in its design, its construction, its decoration-it is nothing; and any added richness, if it is the richness of falsity, is only added sham."